joealewine/blockchain-rhos/howto/ibp-v2-troubleshooting.md

 As a best practice, you should have already stored your certificates and identities on your file system.
 If you happen to be using an incognito window, all the certificates are deleted from the browser local storage when you close the browser.
 After you log in again you will need to re-import your identities and certificates.
 {: note}

-## Why is my channel creation failing or I am unable to add a new organization to my ordering service?
+## Why is my channel creation failing or I am unable to add a new organization to my ordering service with the error "Unable to get system channel"?
 {: #ibp-v2-troubleshooting-accept-tls}
 {: troubleshoot}